dhuseby/did-git-spec/did-git-spec.md

 writable, and executable by only the owner.
 All files must only be readable and writable by the owner.
 On Linux that means the folders are 700 and files are
-600. All implementations must check both folder and file permissions and raise and error/exception if any of the files are not correct.
+600. All implementations must check both folder and file permissions and raise an error/exception if any of the files are not correct.

 #### Default User DIDdir